nonubot123/LeagueOfLegends-SkinChanger/README.md

 If your CPU supports AVX / AVX2 / AVX-512 instruction set, you can enable it in project settings.
 This should result in more performant code, optimized for your CPU.
 Currently SSE2 instructions are selected in project settings.

+# Building
+**Build in Visual Studio 2019/2022 with configuration "Your Region - x64"**

 ***🚀 If you like this tool consider giving a star so that i get motivated and write some tools***